|

 problem unresolved, or creates another in its place.

-to dog psychology, and aims to provide pet dog owners with foundational
+to dog behaviour psychology, and aims to provide pet dog owners

-information on which to build, improve and deepen the human-canine
+with foundational information on which to build, improve and deepen

-bond for a rewarding, life-long relationship with their dogs.
+the human-canine bond for an enjoyable, life-long relationship with